 Before you search for life insurance quotes, however, there are several factors to consider.

 Use our independent agent matching system to find the best insurance plan in your area.
 You tell us what you’re looking for, and our technology will recommend the best agents for you.
 Any information you provide will be sent to only the agents you pick.
 We do not sell to third parties.

 According to census reports and health data:

-- Arkansas rates 45th in the nation in terms of life expectancy, with an average death occuring at age 76.
+- Arkansas rates 45th in the nation in terms of life expectancy, with an average death occurring at age 76.